-Utility-scale solar + storage project gets green light in Canadian first
+Utility-scale solar + storage project is a Canadian first

-Elemental Energy and Invinity Energy Systems have announced one of Canada’s most innovative and ambitious renewable energy projects, in which approximately 40,000 solar panels will be installed alongside a 8.4 MWh Vanadium Flow Battery (VFB) at a site in Alberta, Canada.
+Elemental Energy and Invinity Energy Systems have announced one of Canada’s most innovative and ambitious renewable energy projects, in which approximately 40,000 solar panels are installed alongside a 8.4 MWh Vanadium Flow Battery (VFB) at a site in Alberta, Canada.

 In a Canadian first, the solar array will be coupled directly with the VFB, improving plant efficiency, operating flexibility and costs.
 Compared with more common lithium-ion batteries, Invinity’s VFBs are a safer form of longer-duration, utility-grade energy storage, offering excellent operational longevity in ultra heavy duty use while being fully recyclable at end of life.